upperlinecode/flask-and-MongoDB/readme.md

 - [Environment Variables](#environment-variables)
 - [Password Hashing](#password-hashing)

+### Mini-Lesson: What is a Date?
+What is a Time?

+IS THIS SOMETHING WE WANT TO INCLUDE?
+HOW COMPUTERS KEEP TIME?

 ### Date Formatting

 Formatting dates in python is done using the `datetime` module. `datetime` is already built into Python 3, but you may want to ensure it's installed using: